George Fletcher Chandler

-George Fletcher Chandler, M.D.
-(December 13, 1872 – November 6, 1964), was a surgeon, officer in the National Guard of New York, and state police administrator.
-He was appointed by the governor to organize the New York State Police, newly authorized in 1917, and served as its first Superintendent.
+George Fletcher Chandler (December 13, 1872 – November 6, 1964) was an American surgeon, military officer and police administrator.
+He was appointed by the governor to organize the New York State Police, newly authorized in 1917, and served as its first superintendent from 1917 to 1923.

 Early life, education and career

 Chandler was born in Clyde, New York to a Methodist minister and his wife.
 He lived with his family in Lockport, New York and Portland, Oregon.
 He graduated from Ithaca High School in Ithaca, New York.
 He earned a bachelor's degree at Syracuse University in 1892 and a medical degree at Columbia University College of Physicians and Surgeons in 1895.

 After setting up his practice and beginning work as a physician, Chandler befriended Charles S. Whitman, a fellow young professional with whom he shared a rooming house.
 They later worked together after Whitman went into politics and was elected as governor of the state.

 Chandler studied the violin and was considered to have some talent.
 In 1900, he married Martha Marie Shultze, the daughter of the founder of Syracuse University's School of Music.
 They had two sons, Daniel and Fehmer, before her death in 1931.